-Uruguay is a small South American country just northeast of Argentina; it is rich in agriculture, especially rice, sunflower, sorghum and corn making it a Mecca for waterfowl, perdiz and dove.
+Uruguay is a small South American country just northeast of Argentina; it is rich in agriculture, especially rice, sunflower, sorghum and corn, making it a Mecca for waterfowl, perdiz and dove.
 The ducks are found in the rice area known as the province of Rocha.
 Here there are huge marshes that are the wintering home to hundreds of thousands of ducks.
 Uruguay is one of the top waterfowl destinations in the world.
-Uruguay has hosted sportsmen for several years and while it has not received the same volume of publicity as its’ neighbor, Argentina, the secret is starting to get out.
+Uruguay has hosted sportsmen for several years and while it has not received the same volume of publicity as it’s neighbor, Argentina, the secret is starting to get out.
 Uruguay has some great wing-shooting and is an excellent mixed bag area for the wing-shooter.

 The day will start with breakfast at the lodge and then we will head out for a 30-minute to 45-minute drive to the duck lagoons where your guides will be waiting for you.
-Generally we will hunt 2 clients to a blind over decoy spreads in baited holes.
+Generally we will hunt two clients to a blind over decoy spreads in baited holes.
 The hunting area is the agriculture region of Uruguay located on the Brazilian border; this area is home to some of the largest concentrations of waterfowl in South America with all the local charm that Uruguay offers.
-Each hunter will be issued 4 boxes of shells every morning to harvest as many ducks as possible.
-Most all the ducks will be piling into the decoy spread so you should have no trouble shooting the 4 boxes of shells each morning.
-Afternoon hunts will be very similar to the morning shoots with a shell limit of 2 boxes per hunter.
+Each hunter will be issued four boxes of shells every morning to harvest as many ducks as possible.
+Most all the ducks will be piling into the decoy spread so you should have no trouble shooting the four boxes of shells each morning.
+Afternoon hunts will be very similar to the morning shoots with a shell limit of two boxes per hunter.
 We will be shooting a large variety of ducks including rosy-billed pochards, silver teal, Brazilian teal, speckle teal, rigid teal, brown pintail and whistling ducks.
 The rosy bill is the largest species and very similar in size and character to the mallard.

 The habitat consists of large commercial agriculture areas where corn, sorghum, and sunflower are the primary crops, which make it the ideal waterfowl habitat.